Best Emails to Send Your Email List to Convert Leads to Sales

-In this post “How to Write Killer Emails”, I’m going to be covering the what.
+In this post “How to Write Emails to Send Your Database of Business Leads”, I’m going to be covering the WHAT.

-In other words, I’ll be talking about what emails should you put in your email autoresponder series.
+In other words, I’ll be talking about what types of emails you should put in your email autoresponder series.

 Here is the list that we will dive deeper into below: